SVI field guide

 Ship the fitted smile with quote quality, residuals, stability checks, and surface context.

 SVI is the shape of the smile.
 A production volatility surface is the full pipeline around it: quote cleaning, forward context, calibration, constraints, diagnostics, and live monitoring.
+Start with the volatility surface guide if you want the broader map first.

 Formula